ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 IT systems are designed to protect the MoJ from Internet-borne attacks, to reduce the risk of MoJ information being leaked or compromised, and to support the MoJ in providing a safe working environment.
 This is mainly achieved through the filtering and monitoring of all Internet and email traffic.

 Also, the use of any high bandwidth services, such as video streaming websites, **MIGHT** create network capacity issues, causing poor performance affecting important MoJ services.
 Therefore, the MoJ restricts access to the Internet, based on job role.
-Amendments can be made on the submissions of a business case for approval by MoJ [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk).
+Amendments can be made on the submissions of a business case for approval by the MoJ [Security team](mailto:security@justice.gov.uk).

 The MoJ regards as a disciplinary offence any usage of electric communications, such as email and other methods including instant messaging and the Internet, which breaks the law, contravenes MoJ HR policies, or involves unauthorised access to or handling of material that is deemed to be inappropriate, abusive, offensive, defamatory, obscene, or indecent.